 To put this into context, there have been an estimated 47 recessions in the U.S., dating back to the Articles of Confederation in 1777, which averages at a recession every 5.17 years.
 It is as normal an occurrence as Facebook (NASDAQ: FB) doing something shady.
 And much like our reactions to Zuckerberg and Co’s shenanigans, we ignore it and move on.
 Some recessions are obviously more serious than others, and none more so than the Great Recession of 2008, which seems to have frightened people so badly that any signs of stock market volatility such as we are experiencing now, results in an emotion-driven sell-off.

-Yesterday’s collapse was also the result of an ill-timed price war in the energy sector, sparked by failed OPEC (Organization of the Petroleum Exporting Countries) talks between Russia and Saudi Arabia due to the price of crude tumbling in its worst day since 1991.
+March’s collapse was also the result of an ill-timed price war in the energy sector, sparked by failed OPEC (Organization of the Petroleum Exporting Countries) talks between Russia and Saudi Arabia due to the price of crude tumbling in its worst day since 1991.
 This drop particularly stung debt-heavy energy companies such as JPMorgan (NYSE: JPM) and Bank of America (NYSE: BAC), who will be forced to dip into reserves to help with their loans to Big Energy.

-Not all stocks are suffering
+Not all stocks suffered